techidaily/site-win11-tips/source/_posts/mend-your-windows-overcome-geforce-experience-failures.md

  Here are the steps you need to follow to reinstall GeForce Experience:

 1. Before reinstalling it, we advise you to uninstall GeForce Experience properly.
-You can use one of the ways to[uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+You can use one of the ways to [uninstall software on Windows](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
-2. Go to the official[NVIDIA GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/) website and click the**Download Now** button.
+2. Go to the official [NVIDIA GeForce Experience](https://www.nvidia.com/en-us/geforce/geforce-experience/) website and click the**Download Now** button.
 3. Double-click the installer file you just downloaded.
 4. On the**NVIDIA Installer** window, click**AGREE AND INSTALL** .
 ![NVIDIA Installer Overview](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/nvidia-installer-overview.jpg)